How High Can a Poodle Jump? Standard vs. Toy Limits

 Here are some times when a poodle might like to jump:

 As they grow older, poodles will grow out of the bouncy nature of puppies, and as they reach their senior years, they may not enjoy jumping like they used to.
-Sometimes this is just due to aging, but health conditions can also impact a poodle’s ability to jump as well as their energy levels.
+Sometimes this is just due to aging, but health conditions can also impact a poodle’s ability to jump as well.

 Many agility courses have jumping obstacles, and these obstacles are a real challenge for some dog breeds to overcome.
 Some dog breeds simply aren’t great jumpers, or they tend to be more fearful of jumping.
 This is rarely the case with a poodle.